 Ask your GP or asthma nurse to check your inhaler technique at your next appointment so you can be sure you're getting full benefits of the medicines.

-Made a resolution?
-We can help you stick to it!
+Made a new year's resolution?
+We can help you stick to it

 - Stay on top of your asthma symptoms